 This module provides an opportunity to study at an advanced level the literature on intergroup relations.
-The module builds upon knowledge gathered in the undergraduate degree on social and personality psychology.
 It will stress how social-psychological and personality theories in combination can explain intergroup processes.
 Emphasis will be placed on applying theoretical models and empirical findings to the analysis of real-world problems.
 Topics that will be addressed include social identity and social categorization, social inequality, prejudice, intergroup conflict and innervations to improve intergroup relations.
 The module relies primarily on research in social and personality psychology, but we will also consider perspectives from other fields, such as political science and sociology.
 This module relies heavily on student presentation, participation and student discussion.

 Method of assessment

 Main assessment methods

 *This element is pass compulsory and must be passed to achieve the learning outcomes of the module

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.

 The most up to date reading list for each module can be found on the university's reading list pages.

 See the library reading list for this module (Canterbury)

 On successfully completing the module students will be able to: